lsdsU48/ds-bw/README.md

 pipenv install --dev
 ```

-Activate the virtual environment
+3. Activate the virtual environment
 ```
 pipenv shell
 ```

-Launch the app
+4. Launch the app (from cmd like...
+VS code)
 ```
 uvicorn app.main:app --reload
 ```

-Go to `localhost:8000` in your browser.
+5. Go to `localhost:8000` in your browser.

 ![image](https://user-images.githubusercontent.com/7278219/87965040-c18ba300-ca80-11ea-894f-d51a69d52f8a.png)

-You'll see your API documentation:
+6. You'll see your API documentation:

 - Your app's title, "DS API"
 - Your description, "Lorem ipsum"